naturerobots/HSOS-SEP-PlantMap-2022/docs/errors.md

   Python3 light-weight knowledge manager
 ```

-The `docker-compose` package is deprecated and **doesn't support the latest
+The `docker-compose` package is deprecated and **may not support
-compose specification**.
-So make sure to have the `docker-compose-plugin`
+compose specification 3.8 if you are using a distro with old packages**.
+Install the `docker-compose-plugin`
-package installed !
+package instead to solve this problem!

 If you have the old `docker-compose` installed remove it with
 `sudo apt remove docker-compose` and install the newer version with